eShopWorld/cli-tools/README.md

 Projects environment/subscription information.
 The primary use case is to enable authentication.

 ```
-Environment--Subscription--Id - id (guid) of the subscription as specified by CLI input parameter
+Environment--SubscriptionId - id (guid) of the subscription as specified by CLI input parameter
-Environment--Subscription--Name - display name of the subscription as specified by CLI input parameter
+Environment--SubscriptionName - display name of the subscription as specified by CLI input parameter
 ```

-Note that since this is not a resource the Subscription token starts with upper case letter (otherwise camel case is used)

 #### Security key rotation process